 However, with the introduction of the Star Ratings system in 2008, healthcare’s business model changed.
 In this article, we’re going to break the medicare Star Ratings system down, examine the shift to value-based care, and see how health plans can increase their ratings by focusing on KPMs.

 Let’s start by quickly recapping the shift from volume-based to value-based care.
-For decades, the healthcare system in the United States was volume-based.
+For decades, the healthcare system in the United States was based on volume.
 But over the last ten years or so, the entire system has shifted towards a value-based care model.

-Volume-based care refers to the payment a health care provider receives for services a patient might need.
+Volume-based care refers to the payment a healthcare provider receives for services a patient might need.
 The type of service and quality of service does not make much of a difference in the amount of reimbursement a provider might receive.
-This is volume-based care in a nutshell, which is often still referred to as a fee-for-service model.
+This is volume-based care in a nutshell, which many refer to as a fee-for-service model.

 In an effort to capture this “patient first” approach, the Centers for Medicaid & Medicare Services (CMS) created the Five-Star Quality Rating System.

 Introduced more than a decade ago, the Five-Star Quality Rating System was designed to help medicare users compare different plans, based on cost, features, and medical coverage.
-The rating was put in place to hold plans accountable for the quality of the service they provide.
+CMS designed the rating to hold plans accountable for the quality of the service they provide.